kamranayub/example-carved-rock-fitness-order-tracker/README.md

 Most of the major capabilities of the app and tests were done using Pull Requests where I kept notes and documentation as I worked through the course.
 You can [reference them for more details](https://github.com/kamranayub/example-carved-rock-fitness-order-tracker/pulls?q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed).

-## Course Reference
+## Course Updates

-The sample app may evolve over time as new capabilities and features are available to test PWAs but if you need to reference specific code shown in the course, you can reference [the course repository](https://github.com/kamranayub/pluralsight-testing-progressive-web-apps).
+The sample app may evolve over time as new capabilities and features are available to test PWAs but if you need to reference specific code shown in the course, you can view the [course repository and associated errata/updates](https://github.com/kamranayub/pluralsight-testing-progressive-web-apps).

 ## Code Documentation